sodiumoxide/sodiumoxide/README.md

 ## Extended usage

-This project contains a snapshot of libsodium and builds it by default, favouring a statically-built, fixed version of the native library.
+By default this project will try to find libsodium on your system and dynamically link to it.

-Although it is highly recommended to use the default way with the pinned version, there are several ways you may want to use this crate:
+There are several other ways you may want to use this crate:
-* link it against the library installed on your system
+* statically link it against an internally build snapshot of libsodium
 * link it against a precompiled library that you built on your own

 You can do this by setting environment variables.